GlenCodes/samanthaming.com/articles/blog/new-features-in-2-0.md

 ## Edit the Articles

 As you know I live life on the edge and test in production 😂.
-So oftentimes, my articles contain a few typos.
+So often times, my articles contain a few typos.
 I’m very fortunate that many of YOU will let me know when I made an error.
 You will either email or DM me.
 And then I’ll make the fix.
 Well, I wanted to make the process even easier...for me 😂.
 At the bottom of all my articles, there is an "Edit this post" link.

 <ArticleImage name="edit-post" no-download :max-width="400" />